cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 trained to minimize noise and visibility, understand the use of light and shadow, and move with the utmost discretion.
 They are adept at blending into their surroundings, be it urban landscapes or natural terrain.
-This specialization is essential for carrying out tasks in close proximity to unsuspecting adversaries.
+This specialization is essential for carrying out tasks close to unsuspecting adversaries.

 ###### Camouflage and Disguise